Call if you need help or an explanation

 • Anführungspunkt Voluntary work

-With the Helpline Saxony project, the RAA operates a peer-based multilingual emergency and help hotline that is largely supported by volunteers with and without a history of migration.
-The helpline is available around the clock in more than eight languages.
-Helpline Sachsen is also an inclusive, transcultural and empowering project: over 60 volunteers from a wide range of origins, backgrounds and migration histories have a wealth of languages and experience and contribute their professional, social and cultural knowledge effectively.
-This is a benefit for everyone involved: for the volunteers themselves, for those seeking help, the police and emergency services, authorities, advice centres and doctors.
+With the project Helpline Sachsen, the RAA operates a peer-based multilingual emergency and help hotline, which is largely supported by volunteers with and without a history of migration.
+It is a helpline that is available around the clock in more than eight languages.
+The Helpline Sachsen is also an inclusive, transcultural and empowering project: over 60 volunteers with a wide range of origins, backgrounds and migration histories have a wealth of languages and experience and contribute their professional, social and cultural knowledge effectively.
+This is a benefit for everyone involved: for the volunteers themselves, for those seeking help, the police and emergency services, public authorities, advice centres and doctors.

 • Anführungspunkt Successful communication